earok/scorpion-editor-demos/README.md

 Documentation still needs to be done.

-Please report all bugs to the EAB thread: http://eab.abime.net/showthread.php?p=1357780, or email me directly at earok 3d at gmail dot com
+Please report all bugs and other issues through the issues tab: https://github.com/earok/scorpion-editor-demos/issues

 Like and follow the project on Facebook: https://www.facebook.com/scorpionengine